VanillaCold/Spore-CommunityPlanetExpedition/README.md

 # Credits
 - Chocice75/VanillaCold - doing the mod's techincal mumbo-jumbo and creating planets
 - Emd - creating the Spore ModAPI Development Kit and Sporemodder FX, which were used to create the mod
+- Mrs. White - assisting with making the planet overrider work better
 - Flame - creating planets and props
 - Sommy - creating planets and props
 - Metalblaze/ERROR - creating planets